bihealth/sodar-core/docs/source/app_projectroles_usage.rst

     Project member list view

-All members of categories automatically inherit identical access rights to subcategories and projects under those categories, starting in SODAR Core v0.13.
+All members of categories automatically inherit identical access rights to subcategories and projects under those categories.
 Inherited member roles can be promoted to a higher local role, but demoting to a lesser role for child categories or projects is not allowed.

 For inherited members, the member list displays a link to the category where the inheritance is derived from.
 Inherited members can not be removed or edited